oconnor663/jacko.io/posts/async_two.md

 ```

 The simplest way to avoid a busy wait is to spawn a thread to wake us up later.
-If [each future spawned its own thread][same_crash], we'd run into the same
+But if each future spawns a thread, we might run into [the same crash as in
-crash as in Part One.
+Part One][same_crash].
 [A single background thread that collects wakers through
 a channel][background_thread] will work, but that's a bit complicated...

 [same_crash]: playground://async_playground/sleep_many_threads.rs